Michael Kempson

 Michael Kempson (born 1961) is an artist, master printmaker, academic and curator.
 His work is held in collections on Australia.
-Since 1986 Kempson has taught printmaking, currently at Sydney University and The University of New South Wales.
+Since 1986 Kempson has taught printmaking, currently at The University of New South Wales.
 Internationally he is a visiting professor at the Xi’an Academy of Fine Arts in China, (at the Xi'an University of Technology) and from 2014 to 2016 he was the International Member at Large for Southern Graphics, based in the USA.

 Early life and education

 Kempson was born in Kapunda, South Australia in 1961.
 His father was an Anglican minister.
 From 1980 to 1982 Kempson studied a Bachelor Visual Arts at the City Art Institute, Sydney College of Advanced Education, followed by a Diploma in Professional Art Studies (Printmaking) in 1983.
 In 1987 Kempson completed a Diploma in Education (Technical), at the Institute of Technical and Adult Teacher Education, Sydney CAE.
 Subsequently, Kempson received an MFA from the College of Fine Arts, University of New South Wales, (1992-1996).